 Even though I’ve been visiting Puerto Vallarta at least once a year since I was three, I never knew places like this were so close to the crowded beaches and fancy resorts.
 I had seen the quiet beaches of Nuevo Vallarta and the caribbean-looking corners of Mismaloya, but never such a secluded spot in which a hike felt like a hike and not as some touristy expedition.

 Now, I have to be honest and say that the last spot we arrived to was the only one where we did not see plastic bottles or bags.
 Even though these waterfalls are not very popular —I had never heard of them and don’t even know if they have a name, there are no signs — we constantly found forgotten plastic bottles and beer cans along our hike, specially at the beginning and even close to the first set of waterfalls.
 I assume most people don’t go all the way up with picnic stuff because it’s tough and you need all your extremities.
 Fortunately, my friend had a bag with her and she picked up most of what we saw, but I’m ashamed to admit that environmental education is not common in my country.

-This was an epic hike for me, both because the locations were beautiful and because I did some cool stuff I was a bit scared to try (such as diving into the water).
-I have probably driven close to this place on my way to Mismaloya or Puerto Vallarta many times before, and I had never seen it.
+This was an epic hike for me, both because the locations were beautiful and because I did some cool stuff I was a bit scared to try (such as diving).
+I had probably driven close to this place on my way to Mismaloya or Puerto Vallarta many times before, and I never saw it.
 I am always happy to discover new places in familiar areas and so I will keep sharing with you my new findings in Mexico.

 Have you visited Puerto or Nuevo Vallarta?
 I like it much more than other more popular places, like Acapulco.
 I’d love to hear of similar hikes or favourite beaches, I’m really considering moving to the coast soon.